bradfordw/rakna/README.md

  Basho's eleveldb storage for persistent data for starters.
  Ulf Wiger's sext library for aiding leveldb with sequential writes (took this trick from the leveldb driver in Riak).
  Basho's webmachine for a rock-solid REST API.
- In-directly mochiweb via webmachine for JSON encoding (Hi Bob!)
+ Mochiweb via Webmachine for JSON encoding
- And I'm sure there is something from Mr. Virding in here as well...
- See a theme here?

 #### 2 Quick Start